Buyer's Guide

 SAUNA BUYER’S GUIDE

-Purchasing a sauna is a big deal and we hope to help you make the decision which sauna is right for you.
+Purchasing a sauna is a big deal and we hope to help you make the decision of which sauna is right for you.
 Let us first review the definition of a sauna, the types of saunas available and their differences, you will then be able to determine what type of sauna is best suited for your needs.

 What is a sauna?

-A sauna is typically a room heated to between 70° to 100° Celsius, or 135° to 212° Fahrenheit.
+A sauna is typically a room heated to between 70° to 100° Celsius, or 120° to 212° Fahrenheit.

 Traditional (Finnish) saunas usually use dry heat, with a relative humidity that is often between 10 and 20 percent.
 In other sauna types, the moisture is higher.
 Turkish-style saunas, for example, involve a greater level of humidity.